 Immunization guidelines and resources are updated as new information and data becomes available.
 If you or your staff want to learn more about vaccines and on-line education and training, please visit this page for webcasts, training, post graduate courses, and conference calls.

 The American College of Obstetricians and Gynecologists (ACOG) is presenting a webinar, The Ob-Gyn’s Key Role in Influenza Prevention, on Wednesday, October 22, 2014, from noon-1pm ET.
 This free, 1 CME credit webinar will cover influenza immunization recommendations, including the importance of vaccinating pregnant women, the 2014-15 vaccine formulations, vaccinesafety, burden of disease and strategies for integrating immunizations into standard practice.
 With Influenza season upon us and the recent publication of ACOG Committee Opinion 608, which urges Ob-Gyn's and other health care providers to improve the rate of influenza vaccination among pregnant women, this webinar is the perfect opportunity to learn more about how you can improve influenza immunization rates.
 Continuing Medical Education credit is provided through joint providership with The American College of Obstetricians and Gynecologists.
 Click here to register!

 The CDC's You Call the Shots is an interactive, web-based immunization training course.
 It consists of a series of modules that discuss vaccine-preventable diseases and explain the latest recommendations for vaccine use.

 Visit CDC's Vaccine Education page for health care providers.

-"Increasing Tdap Immunization Rates and Running an Efficient Immunization Practice: Tips from California Obs", from the California Department of Public Health, on Wednesday, August 27, 2014 at 12:30pm PT.
-Click here to register.
+"Increasing Tdap Immunization Rates and Running an Efficient Immunization Practice: Tips from California Obs", from the California Department of Public Health, held on Wednesday, August 27, 2014 at 12:30pm PT.
+Click here to watch.